 To evolve your business from its current state into a thoroughly modernized, ultra-efficient version of itself requires a detailed digital transformation game plan.
 At the same time, the nature of the game differs radically from the sport you may be used to playing.

 For most business owners, the first step toward creating a successful digital transformation strategy is unlearning strategic planning practices they’re familiar with.

 Have you ever tried to ride a backwards bicycle?

 Engineer and science educator Destin Sandlin has.
 It took him eight months to unlearn the bike-riding skills he’d developed as a child and relearn the art of riding a specially built bicycle with reverse steering.

-Learning how to plan strategically for digital transformation is like mastering Sandlin’s Backwards Brain Bike because it requires you to take a novel approach to a familiar activity.
+Learning how to create a digital transformation game plan is like mastering Sandlin’s Backwards Brain Bike, because it requires you to take a novel approach to a familiar activity.
 Fortunately, it takes a lot less time to unlearn traditional strategic planning than it does to unlearn steering a bike.
 The shift becomes simple as soon as you grasp the logic of what professors Rita Gunther McGrath and Ian MacMillan have called “discovery-driven planning.”

 Planning through discovery, not dictation

-McGrath and MacMillan first described discovery-driven planning way back in 1995.
-(Check out their HBR article for full details.)
-They presented their method as “a practical tool that acknowledges the difference between planning for a new venture and planning for a more conventional line of business.”
+McGrath and MacMillan first described discovery-driven planning way back in 1995 (check out their HBR article for full details), so they weren’t writing specifically about creating a digital transformation strategy. they were thinking more broadly, but in ways that can be truly helpful for your digital transformation game plan.
+They presented discovery-driven planning as “a practical tool that acknowledges the difference between planning for a new venture and planning for a more conventional line of business.”

 Like Sandlin’s Backwards Brain Bike, discovery-driven planning reverses the usual way of making forward motion happen.